meltyourface/blank/posts/Medea/Seven-Hermetic-Principles-Ancient-Guides-for-Self-Mastery/index.md

 Practical Application: Embracing opposing forces inside oneself and recognizing their purpose enables the individual to find harmony in life and relationships.

-Ritual: Yin-yang, I-Ching, and Tarot practices can illustrate the Principle of Polarity, shedding light on the constant interplay of polar energies.
+**Ritual**: Yin-yang, I-Ching, and Tarot practices can illustrate the Principle of Polarity, shedding light on the constant interplay of polar energies.

 ### V. The Principle of Rhythm